$ ($50 USD and under)

 Touring by private, first-class, air-conditioned motorcoach with free Wi-Fi

 Inside visits and special features are shown in UPPERCASE in the tour description.

-GDANSK.
-One of the most important shipping ports in Northern Europe, Gdansk (formerly known by its German name, Danzig) is the birthplace of “Solidarity,” the Polish trade union that revolutionized Polish modern politics.
-Sightseeing this morning with your Local Guide introduces you to the city’s past and present.
+GDANSKAmong the most important shipping ports in Northern Europe, Gdansk (formerly known by its German name, Danzig) is the birthplace of “Solidarity,” the Polish trade union that revolutionized Polish modern politics.
+On the included city tour this morning, your Local Guide will explain to you the city’s past and present.
 Later, spend some time exploring on your own, or join the optional excursion to the town of Malbork, founded in the 13th century by the Teutonic Knights.
-Visit its gothic Marienburg Castle, one of the most striking fortified castles in Europe and a UNESCO World Heritage Site.
+Visit its Gothic Marienburg Castle, one of the most striking fortified castles in Europe and a UNESCO World Heritage Site.

-KRAKÓW.
-Dating back to the 7th century, Kraków is revered by many as Poland’s most beautiful city.
+KRAKÓWDating back to the 7th century, Kraków is revered by many as Poland’s most beautiful city.
 It was the country’s capital for over 500 years.
-On your included guided tour, see the Market Square, the Jewish Quarter, and Wawel Hill, and visit the CATHEDRAL.
-Continue exploring on your own or take the opportunity to visit the Wieliczka Salt Mine, a renowned mine that produced table salt continuously from the 13th century until 2007.
-This evening, consider joining an optional polka party.
+On your included guided tour, see the Market Square, the Jewish Quarter, Wawel Hill, and visit the Cathedral.
+Continue exploring on your own or book an optional visit to the spectacular Wieliczka Salt Mines, a subterranean maze of tunnels and chambers—some of them richly decorated.
+This evening, consider joining an optional traditional dinner.